Multiple protostellar outflows from a single protostar with a misaligned disk: Introduction

 High-angular-resolution observations with Atacama Large Millimeter/submillimeter Array (ALMA) have recently revealed complex, multi-component outflows from young protostars.
 In several single protostellar systems, in addition to the main bipolar outflow, a secondary outflow-like structure is detected at a different position angle and with distinct kinematics, often referred to as a secondary flow or misaligned outflow (or its fossil) \citep[e.g.,][]{Okoda2021,Sato2023,Sai2024}.
 In many of these sources, the projected axes of the primary and secondary components are nearly orthogonal, with the secondary flow emerging closer to the disk plane or at a large offset angle from the main bipolar outflow.
 Such a configuration suggests that the two components are physically related yet follow different launch directions around the same central source.

 In the classical theoretical picture, outflows are launched by magnetocentrifugal force along open magnetic field lines anchored in a protostellar disk \citep{Tsukamoto2023PPVII}.
 Such magnetocentrifugal disk winds (DW) naturally produce collimated, bipolar outflows roughly aligned with the disk rotation axis \citep[e.g.,][]{BlandfordPayne1982, PudritzNorman1986, Shu1994}.
 Modern three-dimensional magnetohydrodynamic (MHD) simulations have demonstrated that DW arise robustly in collapsing, rotating, magnetized cores and have clarified how magnetic braking, nonideal MHD effects, and thermodynamics influence the outflow efficiency and morphology \citep[e.g.,][]{Tomida2015,Tsukamoto2015}.
+In many of these previous studies, however, the initial configuration was chosen such that the rotation axis and the large-scale magnetic field were aligned, or only weakly misaligned.

-In a realistic star formation process, however, the angular-momentum vector of a dense core and the large-scale magnetic field threading the core are not necessarily aligned.
+In a realistic star formation process, however, such alignment is not guaranteed.
 Previous numerical studies have shown that misalignment between the rotation axis and the magnetic field can weaken magnetic braking, promote the formation of sizable circumstellar disks, and lead to warped or precessing disks \citep[e.g.,][]{HennebelleCiardi2009,Joos2012,Tsukamoto2018}.

 Nevertheless, the impact of such misalignment on the multiplicity and geometry of outflows remains less well explored.
 In particular, it is not yet clear under what conditions a single protostellar system can produce more than one pair of bipolar outflow lobes with clearly different axes and position angles.